AllWellNow/devPortfolio/README.md

 ## Stocks Prediction App with Twitter API and CoreML

 App helps you to get current positive or negative involvement of Twitter's users into chosen topic.
-Just write a brand name after "@" symbol or a hastag after "#" sybmol and machine learning model under the hood will calculate a score and return it to you in a form of emoji.
+Just write a brand name after "@" symbol or a hastag after "#" sybmol and machine learning model under the hood will calculate a score and return it to you in a form of emoji

 #### ⚙️ Technologies
 <ul>